Switch to a detailed version Switch to a shorter version

 Profile

-I'm a Research Software Engineer with a background in Artificial Intelligence and over 10 years of experience with developing software for web, desktop, cloud and compute clusters.
-I'm most comfortable on the edge between research and productisation.
+I'm a Research Software Engineer in Artificial Intelligence and over 15 years of experience with developing & debugging software at any scale.
+I'm at home on the bleeding edge, between research and productisation.

 I want to make stuff, and I want to continue getting better at it.
-I really enjoy programming projects where no obvious off-the-shelf solutions are available and where disciplines are combined.
-Those that teach me new concepts and insights.
+I really enjoy projects where no obvious off-the-shelf solutions are available and where disciplines are combined.
+Those that introduce me to new fields, concepts and insights.
 Preferably in a small team, although I'm very comfortable figuring things out on my own.

 Work experience